ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```
 -122.569960077332 47.0373275286685 -121.825988570668 48.0845399663317 NaN NaN NaN NaN
 ```
-The four numbers are in matters of the WTS 1984 web Mercator auxilary sphere and they represent the X-Min, Y-Min, X-Max and Y-Max of the rectangle sur
+The four numbers are in matters of the WTS 1984 web Mercator auxilary sphere and they represent the X-Min, Y-Min, X-Max and Y-Max of the rectangle surrounding the local market polygon Polygons_Pop_Den_S51 for S51 GO.